 - Best plant-based diet

-However, another diet, the Ornish Diet, took top honors as the best heart-healthy diet.
+However, a lesser-known diet, the Ornish Diet, took top honors as the best heart-healthy diet.
 Created in 1977 by Dr. Dean Ornish — a professor of medicine at the University of California, San Francisco — this diet is low in fat, refined carbohydrates and animal protein.

 In addition, followers of the Ornish diet are encouraged to exercise, learn to handle stress and cultivate healthy relationships.
 According to U.S. News: